 I would strongly recommend a duffel bag, or other flexible fabric bag, over a hard suitcase if you have one.
 They are much easier to pack into the safari vehicles.

 Make Sure Your Protect Yourself From Mosquitoes

-One of the most important, if not the most important, general principle that you should have in mind when packing for safari is to make sure you will be protected from mosquito bites.
+One of the most important packing principles when packing for safari is to ensure you will be protected from mosquito bites.
 Not just at night, but during the day as well.
-Mosquitoes are carriers for a lot of deadly viruses, such as Malaria and Yellow Fever, which you want to avoid getting at all costs.
-Even if you got your immunizations and have an antimalarial, they aren’t guaranteed to protect your.
+Mosquitoes are carriers for a lot of deadly diseases, such as Malaria and Yellow Fever, which you want to avoid getting at all costs.
+Even if you got your immunizations and have an antimalarial, they aren’t guaranteed to protect you.

 Your safari operator should provide you lodging with mosquito netting at night, but I would take extra precaution to make sure you are protected.
 I strongly suggest that you bring long pants and long sleeve shirts with you, as well as an ample supply of insect repellent.